Gurwi30/S3ssoCraft/README.md

 # S3ssoCraft
 I was bored, ok?
-# Just try it, it you want?
+# Just try it, if you want?